Motoko Kusanagi: Conception and creation

 Little is known of Motoko Kusanagi's early history.
 Only hints at some of her background, usually through flashbacks, and nearly always from the points of view of others; rarely from Kusanagi's herself.
-The Stand Alone Complex television series establishes that Motoko Kusanagi has lived within cyborg “shells” practically since birth.
-The Arise video series confirms that Motoko Kusanagi earned her military rank “Major” by serving in the JGSDF.
-Motoko Kusanagi earned her reputation as “Fire Starter,” a master computer hacker, through years of experience and activity.
-Kusanagi is often portrayed wearing provocative dress and attire (or lack of attire) and experiments with "human vices" in an attempt to understand that part of her humanity, and in particular her femininity.
+The Stand Alone Complex television series establishes that Motoko Kusanagi has lived within cyborg "shells" practically since birth.
+The Arise video series shows that Motoko Kusanagi earned her military rank "Major" by serving in the JGSDF.
+Motoko Kusanagi earned her reputation as "Fire Starter," a master computer hacker, through years of experience and activity.